-- · Continuing to undertake preclinical development and clinical trials; - · Participating in regulatory approval processes; - · Formulating and manufacturing products; and - · Conducting sales and marketing activities.
+- · Continuing to undertake preclinical development and clinical trials; - Participating in regulatory approval processes; - · Formulating and manufacturing products; and - Conducting sales and marketing activities.

-Our operations have been limited to organizing and staffing our Company, acquiring, developing and securing our proprietary product candidates, undertaking preclinical trials and clinical trials of our product candidates ZIO-101, ZIO-201 and ZIO-301, and manufacturing ZIO-101 and ZIO- 201 and, in the near future, ZIO-301.
+Our operations have been limited to organizing and staffing our Company, acquiring, developing, and securing our proprietary product candidates, and undertaking preclinical and clinical trials of our product candidates: darinaparsin, palifosfamide, and indibulin.
 These operations provide a limited basis for you to assess our ability to commercialize our product candidates and the advisability of investing in our securities.

-We intend to acquire rights to develop and commercialize additional product candidates.
+The success of our growth strategy depends upon our ability to identify, select, and acquire additional pharmaceutical product candidates for development and commercialization.
 Because we currently neither have nor intend to establish internal research capabilities, we are dependent upon pharmaceutical and biotechnology companies and academic and other researchers to sell or license us their product candidates.
-The success of our strategy depends upon our ability to identify, select and acquire pharmaceutical product candidates.

-Proposing, negotiating and implementing an economically viable product acquisition or license is a lengthy and complex process.
-We compete for partnering arrangements and license agreements with pharmaceutical, biopharmaceutical and biotechnology companies, many of which have significantly more experience than us and have significantly more financial resources than we do.
-Our competitors may have stronger relationships with certain third parties with whom we are interested in partnering, such as academic research institutions, and may, therefore, have a competitive advantage in entering into partnering arrangements with those third parties.
+Proposing, negotiating, and implementing an economically viable product acquisition or license is a lengthy and complex process.
+We compete for partnering arrangements and license agreements with pharmaceutical, biopharmaceutical, and biotechnology companies, many of which have significantly more experience than we do, and have significantly more financial resources.
+Our competitors may have stronger relationships with certain third parties including academic research institutions, with which we are interested in collaborating and may have, therefore, a competitive advantage in entering into partnering arrangements with those third parties.
 We may not be able to acquire rights to additional product candidates on terms that we find acceptable, or at all.

 We expect that any product candidate to which we acquire rights will require significant additional development and other efforts prior to commercial sale, including extensive clinical testing and approval by the FDA and applicable foreign regulatory authorities.
-All product candidates are subject to the risks of failure inherent in pharmaceutical product development, including the possibility that the product candidate will not be shown to be sufficiently safe or effective for approval by regulatory authorities.
-Even if our product candidates are approved, they may not be manufactured or produced economically or commercialized successfully.
-If we are unable to successfully manage our growth, our business may be harmed.
+All drug product candidates are subject to the risks of failure inherent in pharmaceutical product development, including the possibility that the product candidate will not be shown to be sufficiently safe or effective for approval by regulatory authorities.
+Even if our product candidates are approved, they may not be economically manufactured or produced, or be successfully commercialized.

-In the future, if we are able to advance our product candidates to the point of, and thereafter through, clinical trials, we will need to expand our development, regulatory, manufacturing, marketing and sales capabilities or contract with third parties to provide these capabilities.
-Any future growth will place a significant strain on our management and on our administrative, operational and financial resources.
-Our future financial performance and our ability to commercialize our product candidates and to compete effectively will depend, in part, on our ability to manage any future growth effectively.
 We actively evaluate additional product candidates to acquire for development.
 Such additional product candidates, if any, could significantly increase our capital requirements and place further strain on the time of our existing personnel, which may delay or otherwise adversely affect the development of our existing product candidates.
-We must manage our development efforts and clinical trials effectively, and hire, train and integrate additional management, administrative and sales and marketing personnel.
+We must manage our development efforts and clinical trials effectively, and hire, train and integrate additional management, administrative, and sales and marketing personnel.
 We may not be able to accomplish these tasks, and our failure to accomplish any of them could prevent us from successfully growing our Company.